ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 In short: Matlab is a good plug-and-play language for medium-sized maths problems.

-### 2. Awareness of the Matlab desktop environment
+### 2. Awareness of the MATLAB desktop environment
 * The command window allows for call-and-response interface

 ### 3. Command-line arithmetic